 “The human system is amazing and adaptive.
 As a lifelong student learning the complexities of personal change, I feel honored to do this meaningful type of work.”

 As a trauma-informed practitioner, Dr. Lopez’s primary clinical specialty is working with trauma and PTSD.
 Her clinical subspecialty is in compulsive behaviors.

 Dr. Lopez understands addictions to be an effective way to cope with unresolved, internalized traumatic experiences, either discrete or chronic.
 This coping strategy, while effective at managing the effects of trauma, can have negative consequences that the client may wish to reduce (eating, drinking, shopping, working, sex, etc.).

 Dr. Lopez has been qualified as a trauma expert by both legal courts and the media.
 Her extensive knowledge and training comes from early specialization and immersement in trauma settings.

 Additionally, Dr. Lopez works with phobias, self-injury, sleep disturbances, low self-esteem, relationship challenges, obsessions, and compulsions.

 Previous Clinical Experience

-Her primary clinical specialty is working with trauma and Post Traumatic Stress Disorder (PTSD).
-In the early years of her clinical career she worked with countless survivors of sexual violence while serving as the Coordinator for specialized clinical services at the DC Rape Crisis Center.
-She has also worked with those who have experienced many other traumas including natural and man-made disasters, physical violence, interpersonal violence, adoption and neglect.
+Dr. Lopez has been working in a private practice setting for almost 20 years.
+In the early years of her clinical career she worked with countless survivors of sexual violence while serving as the coordinator for specialized clinical services at the DC Rape Crisis Center.
+She has also worked with individuals who have experienced many other traumas, including natural and human-made disasters, physical violence, interpersonal violence, adoption, and neglect.

 For more information, to schedule an appointment, or to contact Dr. Lopez directly, she can be reached at:

 202-265-1000, ext.
-101 or firstname.lastname@example.org.
+101, or via email@example.com.